juanuranidev/Nextec/README.md

 # Techno Store
-Electronic store made with ReactJS, SASS and Firebase for the final project of the ReactJS course at CoderHouse. <br/>
+Electronic store made with ReactJS, SASS and Firebase for the final project of the ReactJS course at CoderHouse. <br>

 https://user-images.githubusercontent.com/96846723/151917684-4db85f11-c0b0-45a2-b3ae-bdee699dffd1.mp4